koding/kdlearn/guides/creating-kdapps-with-the-terminal/index.md

   ],

   # Order files by dependencies, meaning that the
-  # stule.less should be last since it requires both
+  # style.less should be last since it requires both
   # mixins and colors files

   "less": [